Mephi78/obsidian-help-de/de/Obsidian Publish/Media files.md

 permalink: publish/media
 ---
 #TODO
 [[Obsidian Publish/Einführung|Obsidian Publish]] allows you to host notes and various media types, including images and video clips, with a limit of 4 GB per site.
-For more details, please refer to our [[Dateiformate|accepted file formats]].
+For more details, please refer to our [[Dateitypen|accepted file formats]].

 ![[Publish limitations#^publish-media-limit]]